-Screening question Yes No Significance of the effect (Low, moderate, high) Remarks 19 Are there any areas on or around the location which ۷ Low Ground nut producer farmer society building is next to the are occupied by sensitive land uses e.g. nospitals, selected location. which could be affected by the project 20 Are there any areas on or around the location which contain important, high quality or scarce resources e.g. groundwater, surface waters, forestry, agriculture, fisheries, tourism, minerals, which could be affected by the project?
-V Low A Sub canal of RB canals of Muthiyankattu is adjacent to the selected land and may have a low impact only during the construction period.
+Screening question Yes No Significance of the effect (Low, moderate, high) Remarks 19 Are there any areas on or around the location which are occupied by sensitive land uses e.g. hospitals, schools, places of worship, community facilities, which could be affected by the project V No sensitive land-uses in the vicinity are affected by the project.
+20 Are there any areas on or around the location which contain important, high quality or scarce resources e.g. groundwater, surface waters, forestry, agriculture, fisheries, tourism, minerals, which could be affected by the project? v Low RB of Muthiyankattu Tank may have a low impact only during the project implementation.
 21 Are there any areas on or around the location which are already subject to pollution or environmental damage e.g. where existing legal environmental standards are exceeded, which could be affected by the project?
-V No any location where any environmental standards exceeded or have environmentally polluted.
+V No location where any environmental standards are exceeded or have been environmentally polluted.